HWS-DoubleClue/KnowledgeBoard/Readme.md

 Users can follow questions, categories or tags and will be notified by e-mail whenever a new answer or question is posted.

 ### Search Engine
-Knowledge Board comes with a power search engine, which allows to search for question titles, content and tags.
+Knowledge Board comes with a search engine, which allows to search for question titles, content and tags.

 ## [Try it out for free](https://doubleclue.online/dcem/createTenant/index.xhtml)